 BORG drinking does have many risks associated with it, but it does have a few benefits:

-- Carrying one’s own BORG container prevents others from spiking the drink, especially with substances like date rape drugs.
+- Carrying one’s own BORG container prevents others from spiking your drink, especially with substances like date rape drugs.

 - As the BORG container comprises water, it helps avoid dehydration.